vfs-sct/0ct0-GONE/README.md

-0ct0-GONE ALPHA
+0ct0-GONE BETA
 ---------------------------------------------------

-This is the Alpha submission for 0CT0-GONE.
+This is the Beta submission for 0CT0-GONE.

 Josh Paquette			Jesse Rougeau
 Evan Landry			Kristin Ruff-Frederickson